Archive

 He also arranged a Rotary International Global Grant for the purchase of a GeneXpert analysis machine to test for Multi-Drug Resistant TB for the Ryder-Cheshire home Klibur Domin in Timor-Leste.

-Some of the messages from members of the extended Ryder-Cheshire family who have sent condolences to Jerry's family:
+Some of the messages from members of the extended Ryder-Cheshire family:

 Matthew Dixon returned as President